meb-team/PlasSuite/PlasDatabase/README.md

 * **Sequences**
 `$HOME/plasmidome_databases/all_prokaryotes.fasta` is default name.
 Chromosomes sequences must be a fasta file contained complete chromosomes.
-You can obtained last version of NCBI prokaryotes database with taxonomy with the following command line
+You can obtained last version of NCBI prokaryotes database (sequences and taxonomies) with  the following command:
 ```
 bash plasmidome_scripts/bin/update_prokaryotes_database.sh -o $HOME/plasmidome_databases/all_prokaryotes.fasta --info $HOME/plasmidome_databases/all_prokaryotes.ncbi.info
 ```